Moral Instruction

 Moral Instruction is the fourth studio album by Nigerian rapper Falz.
 It was released on January 15, 2019, by Bahd Guys Entertainment.
-The album was recorded in Nigerian pidgin and samples musical recordings from Fela Kuti.
+The album was recorded entirely in Nigerian Pidgin and samples some of Fela Kuti's music.
 Its production was primarily handled by Sess, with additional production from TMXO, Willis, and Chillz.
-The album features collaborations with Demmie Vee, Chillz and Sess.
-Moral Instruction addresses societal issues such as corrupt politicians, corruption, police brutality, prostitution, social injustice and internet fraud.
-The album's release was preceded by "Talk", a socio-conscious record that addresses critical events.
+Moral Instruction features collaborations with Demmie Vee, Chillz and Sess.
+The album's release was preceded by "Talk", a socio-conscious song that addresses critical events.
+Moral Instruction won Best Rap Album and Album of the Year at The Headies 2019.

+Background and promotion

+Falz recorded Moral Instruction in 2018 and characterized it as "a movement, re-education and re-orientation".
+Thematically, the album addresses societal issues such as corrupt politicians, corruption, police brutality, prostitution, social injustice and internet fraud.
+Moral Instruction is seen as a continuation of the single "This Is Nigeria", a political rap song that quickly gained popularity due to its direct remarks.
 The cover art for Moral Instruction was created by Nigerian artist Lemi Ghariokwu, a long-time Fela collaborator.
-The album won Best Rap Album and Album of the Year at The Headies 2019.

-Background

-Falz recorded Moral Instruction in 2018.
-He described it as a movement, re-education and re-orientation.
-The album is considered an extension of the rapper's 2018 single "This Is Nigeria", a political and socio-cultural track that captured the attention of many with its blunt messages.
-The album's listening party was held at the Landmark Towers in Victoria Island, Lagos.
-Guests who attended the listening party were dressed in their school uniforms and were gifted stationery materials.
+Falz held an album listening party at the Landmark Towers in Victoria Island, Lagos.
+Guests who attended the event were dressed in school uniforms and gifted stationery materials.